Motokaptia/ember-cli-prerender/README.md

 ### Upcoming features

 - [ ] Compatible with pods.
+- [ ] Blueprint will generate tests for the added routes, templates and util.
+- [ ] Blueprint will skip adding the routes to router.js if they're already added.
 - [ ] Ability to generate a 404 error page.
 - [ ] Implement [FastBoot Shoebox](https://ember-fastboot.com/docs/user-guide#the-shoebox) in the example.
 - [ ] Ability to exclude pages from the sitemap (and consequently from prerendering).
 Useful for private routes.